josephmisiti/josephmisiti.github.io/_posts/2014-12-06-random-R-commands-everyone-should-know.markdown

 date:   2014-12-06
 ---

-I had R with a passion.
+I hate R with a passion!
 With the invention of iPython + Statsmodels + Pandas, or even Julia these days, it is becoming painfully obvious that it is the worst option of them all.
+The syntax sucks, there are 10 ways to do the same thing, and it isn't scalable.
+Unfortunately, if you work in data science, it is still unavoidable a lot of statistical work is still done in R.

+I dont think you need to learn the language fluently, but here are a series of commands that definitely will help you get by:

 #### Install A Package
 {% highlight r %}